AppLovin Corporation Class A Common Stock

 Go-to-Market Strategy: Distribution Channels:

-• Digital Platforms: Reliance on Apple App Store and Google Play Store for Apps distribution and IAP processing.
+- Digital Platforms: Relies on third-party distribution platforms like the Apple App Store and Google Play Store for mobile app ecosystem access.

 Competitive Intelligence